At Opentech we are very proud of our logo. Please follow these guidelines to use it correctly.

 The Opentech logo must always be consistent in all channels.
 For this reason, on the right there are some “DON’T” scenarios to avoid common problems when using it.

-Due to a lot of other companies with a similar brand name, Opentech adopts a strict policy about naming.
+Due to some other companies with a similar brand name, Opentech adopts a strict policy about naming.
 Please follow these guidelines to be sure to mention the right company.
 We should be referred to as Opentech.
 Below there are some wrong scenarios.

 In order to make sure to refer to our company, in all those cases in which there isn’t an initial preface that introduces Opentech, when Opentech isn’t highly recognizable or when there aren’t any direct links to the website, our website should be mentioned.
 In those cases, when referring to us, Opentech.com or Opentech (www.opentech.com) as plain text should be used (first option is recommendable).